vapor-community/todo-example/README.md

 ### Compiling

-If you have the Vapor CLI, use `vapor new <project-name>` to create your new application.

-Then run `vapor build` and `vapor run`.
+If you have the Vapor CLI, use `vapor build` and `vapor run`.

 Otherwise, clone this repo and run `swift build` to compile your application, then run `.build/debug/App`.

 ### Xcode 7.3

-Open the `VaporApp.xcodeproj` with Xcode 7.3 and make sure Xcode > Toolchains is set to `swift-DEVELOPMENT-SNAPSHOT-2016-03-24-a.xctoolchain` or later.
+Open the `VaporApp.xcodeproj` with Xcode 7.3 and make sure Xcode > Toolchains is set to `swift-DEVELOPMENT-SNAPSHOT-2016-05-03-a.xctoolchain` or later.

 ![Xcode](https://cloud.githubusercontent.com/assets/1342803/14158906/d53931be-f6a0-11e5-8282-02ab8cda31a9.png)